MarginallyClever/Makelangelo-software/java/local-maven-repo/README.md

 # How to add or update a lib in this folder ?

-Here the procedure to update the jar of [jogamp](https://jogamp.org/): download the fat jar from https://jogamp.org/deployment/archive/rc/ and put it the root of the Makelangelo-software folder and run the following command :
+Here the procedure to update the jar of [jogamp](https://jogamp.org/):
+- Download the fat jar and the associate sources zip from https://jogamp.org/deployment/archive/rc/, put them in the root of the Makelangelo-software folder

 - Cleanup previous lib:
 ```shell